 That’s all readers want.
 Something different.
 Something that breaks the monotony.
 Sure, a biopic of Michael Jackson is interesting, but what if it was told through the eyes of his pet chimpanzee Bubbles?

 Within the screenplay, do everything you can do to shake things up.
 Readers are masters at predicting where a story is going to go because they’ve seen and read it all.
 Change that.
-If one character arc is leading to a certain predictable point, surprise us.
+If one character arc is leading to a specific predictable point, surprise us.
 Shock us.
 Maybe the guy doesn’t get the girl in the end?
 Maybe the hero isn’t a hero?
 Maybe the twist that you’re leading to is just the beginning of many further twists?
-Readers love to be surprised during the read.
+Readers love to be surprised during the reading.
 It doesn’t happen often, but when it does…

 Go through your screenplays that you’ve written — or those that you plan to write — and look for every opportunity to turn in unexpected directions.